panoptic-labs/docs/docs/trading/multi-leg-strategies.md

 - The trader's synthetic position incurs an upfront loss ($2) to finance the options position.
 Had the trader bought the asset outright, the trader would not have incurred this loss.

-### Synthetic Short Position
+### Synthetic Short Perp
-Conversely, a synthetic short position is a trading strategy that uses options to mimic the risk/reward profile of shorting some asset.
-To create a synthetic short position, a trader can sell a call option and buy a put option with the same strike price and the same expiration date (in TradFi).
+Conversely, a synthetic short perp is a trading strategy that uses options to mimic the risk/reward profile of shorting some asset.
+To create a synthetic short perp, a trader can sell a call option and buy a put option with the same strike price and the same expiration date (in TradFi).

 <ThemedImage
   alt="Synthetic Short"